canjs/canjs/view/bindings/doc/can-value.md

     <input type='text' can-value='first.name'/>

-@param {can.Mustache.key} key A named value in the current scope.
+@param {can.mustache.key} key A named value in the current scope.

 @body